No Further Action: What Does It Mean?

 How long does ‘No Further Action’ stay on record in the UK?

-We can support with the removal of a No Further Action allegation from your record.
+We can explain what information is likely to be held about you and advise whether asking for it be removed is a realistic option.
 Reach out to our team today for more information on how we can help you.

 What happens after a ‘No Further Action’ decision?

-You will also receive an official notification in the form of a letter.
-This letter will confirm that the authorities have decided not to proceed with charges or further legal action based on the investigation.
+You will also receive an official notification letter.
+This investigation outcome letter will confirm that the authorities have decided not to proceed with charges and the reason for such a decision.

 How long does it take to receive a ‘No Further Action’ letter?